 In Rione VII - Regola, you can breathe an atmosphere of other times.
-Here, pleasant walks await you among ancient artisan shops and delightful vintage boutiques, one of a kind.
+Here, pleasant walks await you among unique ancient artisan shops and delightful vintage boutiques.

 Rione VIII - Sant’Eustachio is one of Rome's most popular districts for its proximity to the most important monuments and the numerous bars and cafes, where to relax from shopping and cultural visits.

 The lively and charming Rione IX - Pigna houses the Pantheon, jewels of ancient Rome, and one of the major tourist attractions of the city.

 Rione X - Campitelli is the best known and visited in the city, thanks to the numerous archaeological and museum sites present on its territory.